upkarlidder/ibmhacks/README.md

 # Build Fast on IBM Cloud

-## Collection of tips and tutorials on IBM Cloud to help you get started quickly with IBM Cloud.
+## Collection of tips and tutorials to help you get started quickly with IBM Cloud.

 Click on the picture below to watch a short video on how you can build and host amazing projects on IBM Cloud!